SultanMammadov/EU-Park-s-Business-Problems/README.md

 Additionally, the restaurants are unable to offer customized menus because customer purchase patterns have not been analyzed.
 These issues can be resolved by applying data analysis to the historical dataset.

-**Objective:** The goal of this project is to address the following business issues:
+**Objective:** The goal of this project is to address the following business problems:

--How can we predict wait times, and what factors influence them?
+1. How can we predict wait times, and what factors influence them?
--Which combinations of food items are most popular?
+2. Which combinations of food items are most popular?

 **Data Collection:** The dataset is synthetic.